kLaz3r/kLaz3r/README.md

 - 🌱 I’m currently learning **TypeScript & Next.js**

-- 👨‍💻 All of my projects are available at [stefan-nasturas.netlify.app](stefan-nasturas.netlify.app)
+- 👨‍💻 All of my projects are available at [stefannasturas.live](stefannasturas.live)

 - 📫 How to reach me **nasturasstefan@outlook.com**